Filter

 ### Next steps

-* Learn in depth how to use filters in [setup feature access rules](https://docs.reflag.com/product-handbook/feature-rollouts/feature-targeting-rules).
+* Learn in depth how to use filters in [setting up flag access rules](/product-handbook/feature-rollouts/feature-targeting-rules.md).